 Residential Curbside Recycling is provided every other Thursday by Waste Industries.
 Click here to view the recycling calendar or you can pick up a copy at Town Hall.
+Click here to view a list of items that are acceptable for recycling.
 There is also a dumpster in the back of Town Hall that you can use for your cardboard boxes.

 Yard Waste Pickup/Policy: The Town picks up yard waste from residents each week by Friday.
 Leaves, grass clippings and pine straw must be placed in bags, boxes and/or similar containers.
 Limbs must be no longer than six feet (6’) in length, with a diameter not to exceed ten (10) inches, and shall be placed with butt ends toward the street.
 The maximum amount of limbs that may be placed at the curb for collection for any one pickup shall be a stack 10 feet (10’) in length, four feet (4’) in height and six feet (6’) in width.
 Amounts greater than this shall be disposed of by private means .
 Fallen trees (whether by nature or man), stumps, roots and branches larger than ten (10) inches in diameter and exceed six feet (6’) in length are not collectible by the Town and must be disposed of by private means.
 Please note: Limbs generated by a professional landscaping service, tree service, lot clearing, or by the voluntary removal of trees will not be collected or disposed of by the Town.